aligungr/UERANSIM/README.md

 implementation.
 It can be considered as a 5G mobile phone and a base station in basic terms.
 The project can be used for testing 5G Core Network and studying 5G System.

+UERANSIM introduces the world's first and only open source 5G-SA UE and RAN implementation.

 ## Current Status

 Our UE and gNodeB are functional and ready to use.
 You can connect them to your 5G core network right now and start